acrosdale/OOP-/CompNetwork/NesC/TinyOS/README.md

 not change the delays.
 You can duplicate SimpleSendC to use a different AM type or possibly rewire it.
 * **Transport** - There is only the interface of Transport included.
 The actual implementation of the Transport layer is left to the student as an exercise.
-For CSE160 this will be Project 3 so don't worry about it now.

 ## Noise
 /noise/